mrprajesh/rajzsite/content/pages/zcontact.md

 <!-- Most of the time, I hang around Twitter (tech updates!).
 Wherever there is Wi-Fi, I am online on my Gmail. -->

-Please feel free to email me.
+Please feel free to email me for any collaboration/Talks.

 ## Email